plone/documentation/docs/developer-guide/standardize-python-project-configuration.md

 When you run this script, it automatically goes through the following steps.

 1. It creates a new git branch from the current branch in your project.
-1. If the file {file}`.meta.toml` is not present in the project, then it creates this and the other new configuration files from `meta`'s Jinja2 templates.
+1. If the file {file}`.meta.toml` is not present in the project, then it creates this and the other new configuration files from `plone/meta`'s Jinja2 templates.
     Otherwise, it reads the file {file}`.meta.toml` for regenerating the configuration files.
 1. It writes the configuration files.
 1. It creates a change log entry.